monarc-project/stats-service/docs/stats.rst

 Endpoints
 ---------

-- /stats - The only view of this blueprint which is supposed to return a HTML file.
+- /dashboard.
+At that time this route simply returns a HTML file.
+Some charts can be displayed for example with the data from the following routes.
 - /stats/risks.json
 - /stats/threats.json